ASHRAE 55: Acceptable thermal conditions in occupant-controlled naturally conditioned spaces

 This method, also known as the adaptive comfort model, is applicable in buildings without mechanical cooling (and no operating heating system) where occupants' met rates are 1.0-1.3 met and their clothing levels are 0.5-1.0 clo.
 For this model the standard provides a graph of acceptable indoor temperature limits at prevailing mean outdoor temperatures (a mean of the daily mean outdoor temperatures of the previous 7–30 days).
 An accompanying table lists provisions for higher operative temperatures at air speeds above 0.3 m/s and up to 1.2 m/s.
 The graph is valid for prevailing mean temperatures between 10 and 33.5 C. It provides 80% and 90% acceptability ranges, indicating the percentage of occupants expected to be comfortable at the indicated indoor and prevailing mean outdoor temperatures.

 Demonstrating design compliance

 This section of the standard is applicable for the design of buildings.
 All of the building systems must be designed to maintain the occupied spaces at the indoor conditions specified by one of the described evaluation methods at design conditions.
 The systems must be able to maintain these conditions within the expected range of indoor and outdoor operating conditions.

-To demonstrate compliance the following must be documented, where applicable.
-Sample documentation is provided in Informative Appendix J.